neurodigest/neurodigest/README.md

 # 💫 About Us:
-We build projects, break them, fix them, repeat — fueled by curiosity, caffeine, and a budget equal to her feelings about me (yeah… zero).
+We build projects, break them, fix them, repeat, fueled by curiosity, caffeine, and a budget equal to her feelings about me (yeah… zero).

 ## 🌐 Socials: